stimulsoft/Samples-JS/Node.js/Exporting a Report to PDF/README.md

-# 03. Export Rendered Report to PDF-file
+# Exporting a Report to PDF

 This example illustrates loading of the report, data rendering and storing the result to the PDF-document.